marcosasn/tst-iqcheck/README.md

 ```
 In this sample execution, there are two identifiers warnings.

-The identifiers warnings suggest renaming the identifiers "x" and "y" because they do not appear to be suitable names.
+The identifiers warnings suggest renaming the names "x" and "y" because they do not appear to communicate concepts of the programming assignment description to the reader.

 ## Dependencies